wightsci/EventLogConverter/docs/ConvertTo-EvtObject.md

 ## PARAMETERS

 ### -InputObject
-A standard Windows Event Log record, such as the output from Get-WinEvent
+A standard Windows Event Log record, such as the output from Get-WinEvent or the XML output from Windows event viewer.

 ```yaml
 Type: Object[]